-Within the School Prospectus there is a statement around inclusion that asserts:
+Within the School Prospectus, there is a statement around inclusion that asserts:

 "At Goosewell everyone is welcomed.
 We are proud of our friendly, caring school where we respect and value each other.
 Everyone joins together to develop and celebrate our learning, talents and achievements.
-We understand and accept that we are all individuals and respect each other's differences.
+We understand and accept that we are all individuals and respect each other's differences."

-32. Whole School Behaviour Policy
+32. Behaviour Policy

-The full, Whole School Behaviour Policy is set out in a separate document.
-It is recognised that good behaviour is essential in any community and at Goosewell Academy we have high expectation in this area.
-The school has a Whole School Behaviour Policy and a Code of Behaviour that must be adhered to by all children and the document is published on the school website.
+The Behaviour Policy is set out in a separate document.
+It is recognised that good behaviour is essential in any community and at Goosewell Academy we have high expectations in this area.
+The school has a Behaviour Policy that must be adhered to by all children and the document is published on the school website.
 Although the emphasis is always on the positive, there are also times when children have to be disciplined in order to maintain the safety and security of all children.